Concinnity-Risks/RansomCoinPublic/README.md

 python3 coinlector.py
 ```

 This will run the code across all files in the directoy and provide feedback on the estimated time to completion via TQDM.
+You will need write access for a file called Ransomware.csv in the directory you are working in (which contains the results).
+It should be possible to run the code across read only malware files though, so only Ransomware.csv need write access.

 Currently we are testing for:
 ```